Dear Parents and Guardians,

 Thank you for being part of the Littleton Public Schools learning community!
 We feel fortunate to have the opportunity to educate your child, and we look forward to another successful school year.

-Our mission is “to educate all students for the future by challenging every individual to continuously learn, achieve, and act with purpose and compassion in a safe and secure environment.”
+The District Achievement Goal states, “One hundred percent of LPS students will graduate prepared for meaningful post-secondary opportunities.”
 Students grow intellectually, academically, physically, and emotionally a great deal during these years.
 We want to help students of all ages make good choices and develop a strong sense of character along the way.
 We also believe systems need to be in place that allow students to recover when poor choices are made.
 This is possible only if students, parents, teachers, and administration take a team approach and work together as a community.

 Mutual respect, high behavior standards, and consistent enforcement of discipline are conducive to safe and productive learning environments.
 The Littleton Public Schools Student Code of Conduct outlines standards and expectations for behavior for all students.
 All of the policies referenced in the Code of Conduct are available in their entirety at http://www.boarddocs.com/co/lpsco/Board.nsf/Public.
 Every school will have additional expectations that define and support the unique culture and climate of that particular school.